 In a solar battery vs. generator war, your generator will have you on the losing team.

 - They’re hazardous.
-When you’ve chosen the gasoline generator option, you’ve chosen to put your family in danger.
-You’ll have to keep your own arsenal of gas containers, ready to use for when there’s an outage.
+Generators kill an average of 70 people in the U.S. each year and injure thousands more with carbon monoxide poisoning.
+Carbon monoxide is an invisible, odorless gas that can harm you, your family, and the environment.
+Moreover, you’d have to keep your own arsenal of gas containers, ready to use for when there’s an outage.
 These can easily catch fire and make matters worse.

 - They’re loud.
 Studies show that diesel generators could produce over 100 decibels of sound, depending on their size.
 This estimation falls drastically over the 50 decibel noise restriction placed on most residential neighborhoods.
 Having power during a blackout is great, but the quickest way to become the bane of your neighborhood is to be the loudest during a time of crisis.

 - They’re pollutants.
 Generators contribute to noise pollution, but also add their fair share into air pollution.
-They emit large quantities of carbon monoxide, an invisible, odorless gas that can harm you, your family, and the environment.
-It’s never good to utilize fossil fuels to produce energy.
-With a gasoline-powered backup generator, you’re producing massive amounts of dirty energy.
+They emit the equivalent of 45 cars worth of air pollution.
+With a gasoline-powered backup generator, you’re producing massive amounts of what we call “dirty energy.”

 - They’re unregulated.
 Generators emit unhealthy particles into the atmosphere, including hydrocarbons and oxides of nitrogen.
 When a generator is in poor condition, the emission is even worse.
 Families tend to hang onto their diesel generator for way too long.